+- Intersection topology

-Topology / Layout
+- Layout plan

-Topology objects
+- Topology objects

-Signal group relations
+- Signal group relations

-Traffic data
+- Traffic data

-Signal programs
+- Signal programs

-Stages
+- Stages

 These groups in turn consist of several different objects.

 The stages group belongs to basic configuration since it is partly standardized in OCIT-I VD and because of its manual use (another criterion for these objects).